Large McDonalds in Vinita, Oklahoma

 Construction crew beginning to dismantle the McDonalds Facade in Vinita, Oklahoma by Kathy Alexander.

-Later another “World’s Largest McDonald’s” was acclaimed to be in Moscow, Russia.
+Later, another “World’s Largest McDonald’s” was claimed to be in Moscow, Russia.
 But now, the true leader is in Orlando, Florida, in a building decorated to look like a large bag of French fries.

 But this McDonald’s spanning over the interstate was an interesting photo opportunity, if not the “World’s Largest.”
 With a highway exit on each side and a golden arch on the facade, visitors could take a view in a window seat to watch the nation roar by mere inches below.